MoshoodSO/Codveda-Project/README.md

 During my internship at Codveda Technologies, I worked through multiple levels of data tasks — starting from basic exercises and progressing to intermediate and advanced tasks.
 These projects helped me solidify my understanding of Python, data manipulation, visualization, and problem-solving in real scenarios.

+## Brief Summary of the Project

+Here is a brief of the project in the markdown file: [report.md](https://github.com/MoshoodSO/Codveda-Project/blob/main/report.md)

 ## 🗂️ Repository Structure